Maverick0351a/Oscillink/README.md

 ## What you get

 - Turn disconnected chunks into an explainable working memory, with deterministic math (SPD system)
-- Control hallucinations with diffusion gates; observed 63% → 0% hallucination rate in a controlled task
+- Control hallucinations with diffusion gates; observed 42.9% → 0.0% hallucination rate in a controlled task (Notebook 04)
 - Signed receipts: energy metrics (ΔH), per‑node components, null points for audits
 - Fast: ~10 ms settle on laptop‑scale problems (no training required)